TuringTooling/novel-code-sandbox/README.md

 # Run the container in detached mode (-d)
 podman run -d \
-  --name novel-code-runner \
+  --name ms-novel-code-sandbox \
   -v "$(pwd)/../host_tasks:/tasks" \
-  novel-code-sandbox:latest
+  ms-novel-code-sandbox:latest
 ```

 **Using Podman Desktop / Docker Desktop:**

 1. Open Podman Desktop or Docker Desktop.
 2. Navigate to the "Images" section.
-3. Find the `novel-code-sandbox:latest` image.
+3. Find the `ms-novel-code-sandbox:latest` image.
 4. Click the "Run" or "Play" button associated with the image.
 5. In the configuration dialog:
-    *   **Crucially, set a container name** (e.g., `novel-code-runner`).
+    *   **Crucially, set a container name** (e.g., `ms-novel-code-sandbox`).
 You will need this for the `--container-id` argument when using the Novel Code Manager CLI.
     *   **Add a volume mount:**
         *   **Host Path / Source:** Select the host directory you created (e.g., `../host_tasks` relative to your `ms-novel-code` directory).
 You might need to provide the full absolute path.
         *   **Container Path / Destination:** Set this to `/tasks`.